almet/markdown-doc/articles/dependency-injection.md

 Methods contains arguments, and there are different types of arguments.
 Arguments are the end of the chain service / method / argument.
-Argument contains values, that are standard native PHP types.

 Here are the different types of arguments: